robhazelhurstaccess/JobTicketsLite/README.md

 - 🎫 **Ticket Management** - Create, read, update, and delete tickets
 - 📝 **Notes System** - Add notes to tickets for collaboration
+- 📷 **Image Attachments** - Upload screenshots and images to notes with Ctrl+V paste support
 - 👥 **User Management** - User registration and authentication
 - 🔍 **Advanced Search** - Filter tickets by status, priority, assignee, and search content
 - 📊 **Dashboard** - Overview of ticket statistics and recent activity